The View | Bar & Dine Article

 Although the floor space is large, the seating has been arranged so guests don’t feel like they’re rattling around, creating an intimate atmosphere.
 Ali freely admits the venue is

-spending a fortune on candles to create the right night-time feel.
+spending a fortune on candles to create the right night-time feel to do list app.
 “I genuinely think there is nowhere like this in Brighton,“ he says.
 “We’re the only licensed venue that can serve alcohol on the beach from Shoreham to the West Pier.“ “We are not in a tourist area, so we are looking to attract Brightonians and local residents all year round.“ Ingredients on the menu, which was created with venue’s new Spanish executive chef Alvaro Monter, are sourced locally wherever possible, with all the fresh fish coming from the Hove fishmonger’s hut only a few yards down the esplanade.

 Among the new concepts being launched by The View are a range of gourmet pizzas, with unusual options including eggplant, featuring a topping of courgettes, aubergine and sun-dried tomatoes; Wild Boar; and the Strawberries pizza, eschewing cheese in favour of strawberries, kiwi fruit, pineapple, peach and cream.
 There is also a pub classics menu – with old favourites such as bangers and mash and burgers – a range of all-day breakfasts,